aerick8602/iNotepad/README.md

 # iNotepad

-iNotepad is a simple and efficient notes management application built with React and Vite.
-It allows users to add, edit, and display notes seamlessly.
-The project leverages Axios for API requests and Bootstrap for few styling.
+iNotepad is a feature-rich notes management application designed to provide a seamless experience for users to add, edit, and display their notes.
+Built using modern web technologies, it combines the power of React for the frontend and Express for the backend, with authentication handled securely using JSON Web Tokens (JWT).
+The project is developed with a focus on simplicity, efficiency, and user-friendliness.

 ### Live https://inotepadv1.netlify.app
 ## Features